pranjalchakraborty/Silkroad_S1API/README.md

 - [ ] Note: Until game releases heavenly meth, premium = heavenly for meth (in code too)
 - [x] Basic Testing
 - [ ] Play game
-- [ ] Version update to s1api 1.7 when stable released
+- [x] Version update to s1api 1.7 when stable released
-- [ ] Change placeholder dummy product effects and quality with real effects from s1api once supported; implement rewards based on effects and quality; check and reward product type
+- [x] Change placeholder dummy product effects and quality with real effects from s1api once supported; implement rewards based on effects and quality; check and reward product type
-- [ ] NPC responses on product [type], quality, necessary effects
+- [x] NPC responses on product [type], quality, necessary effects
-- [ ] Continue if necessary effect or quality not satisfied
+- [x] Continue if necessary effect or quality not satisfied
-- [ ] Update EffectSum with optional effect multiplier present
+- [x] Update EffectSum with optional effect multiplier present
-- [ ] If product type is meth and quality required is heavenly, give a pass
+- [x] If product type is meth and quality required is heavenly, give a pass
-- [ ] Pay for ordered quality and up to max quality in list
+- [x] Pay for ordered quality and up to max quality in list
 - [x] There are 3 random ranges in which rewards, rep and xp will be scaled.
 - [x] Round up UI stuff to most significant digits

-// Optional QOL - Implement take_from_list and possibly restructure json from 2 list to 1 dictionary format
-// All rewards are currently in testing - so affected by random number ranges
-// In rewards, base_dollar is affected by one random number, (1 + sum_of_all_effects_dollar_mult) by another random number
-// base_rep and rep_mult by another random number and base_xp and xp_mult by another random number
+- [x] Add UI under rep to show deal dates
+- [x] Check enum with string before quest generation
+- [x] Blackmarketbuyer UI method needs lowercase and trim
+- [x] Fix the after quest complete, quest can be cancelled bug
+- [x] Rep Unlock Design
+- [x] Update JSONEditor with dealDates
+- [x] Update Json and code with curfewDeal:true
+- [ ] Update JSON Editor for curfewDeal
+- [x] change random effects multiplier to static scaler
+- [x] add random base price multiplier to price multiplier
+- [x] Give XP thru temp method

+💕Credits:
+Much gratitude and many many thanks to:
+❤️ @Akermi Sensei for teaching S1API usage through his git repos and for the initial project structure.
+❤️ S1API for providing the foundation for the mod, and it's creators @KaBooMa @Akermi @Max @ChloeNow  for making such a valuable and user-friendly modding resource.
+❤️ @Freshairkaboom for helping with the UI.
+❤️ @iiTzSamurai for App icon and delivery icons.
+❤️ Tyler for giving us Schedule 1.
+❤️ Breaking Bad for the NPC inspirations.
+❤️ Me for sticking through and making my first full game mod.
+❤️ AI

+---

+We hope you enjoy the NPC Custom Buyers & Dealers Expansion Mod!
+Your feedback and contributions are welcome.

+// Add image resizing for all icon loading, 127 x 127
+// Optional - Upgrades on unlocking NPCs
+// Optional - NPC relations affect other NPC relations
+// Convert Quest Data effects to dictionary
+// add random and static values to load from json
+// Update Readme